Implementing event analytics

 Number of Events per Session

-This one is super easy to add with a subQuery dimension.
+This one is super easy to add with a subquery dimension.
 We just calculate the

 number of events, which we already have as a measure in the events